Japanese battleship Tosa: Design and construction

 Designed by Yuzuru Hiraga, Tosa was intended to be part of a Japanese "Eight-four fleet", comprising eight battleships and four battlecruisers, the successor to the proposed "Eight-eight fleet".
-Tosa and her sister ship Kaga were intended to be the second set of high-speed battleships (after the Nagato class) under the plan, and were approved for construction in the Diet's 14 July 1917 warship-building authorization.
+Tosa and its sister ship Kaga were intended to be the second set of high-speed battleships (after the Nagato class) under the plan, and were approved for construction in the Diet's 14 July 1917 warship-building authorization.
 Engineering blueprints for the two ships were completed by Japanese naval engineers in 1919.
 Based on Japanese studies of the British experience at the Battle of Jutland, the ships were to include new features over previous designs, including higher steaming speed despite increased tonnage, flush decks, and inclined armor.

 Tosa was laid down on 16 February 1920 by Mitsubishi in Nagasaki (at the Nagasaki Shipyard & Machinery Works).
-She utilized the same slipway where, two decades later, the Yamato-class battleship Musashi would be built.
+It utilized the same slipway where, two decades later, the Yamato-class battleship Musashi would be built.
 Tosa was originally scheduled to be launched in October 1921, but multiple strikes delayed it until November.
 Ultimately, the battleship was not launched until 18 December 1921, two months behind schedule.
 Fitting-out commenced soon after with a projected completion date of July 1922.
 Work on Tosa was halted on 5 February 1922, one day before Japan signed the Washington Naval Treaty.
 Under the terms of the treaty, construction of Tosa and Kaga was formally canceled on 5 May 1922.

 Career

 In August 1922, Tosa was moved to Kure, still incomplete.
 Fifty thousand people turned out to watch as the battleship was towed out of the harbor by five tugboats.
-The barbettes for the 406 mm (16 inch) guns were in place, but no turrets or weapons had been mounted, so the holes in the main deck were covered with a mesh-like material.
-Her hull was finished, and a superstructure deck, bridge deck and conning tower had been fitted, along with a light signal mast directly aft of the second barbette.
+The barbettes for the 410 mm (16.1 inch) guns were in place, but no turrets or weapons had been mounted, so the holes in the main deck were covered with a mesh-like material.
+The ship's hull was finished, and a superstructure deck, bridge deck and conning tower had been fitted, along with a light signal mast directly aft of the second barbette.
 The conning tower had to be outfitted as a bridge, as there was no other suitable location; compared with those of similar ships, it was much smaller, as it contained only two levels and bridge wings.
 An exhaust pipe resembling an extremely small funnel was fitted so heat could be supplied within the ship.
-Her guns were turned over to the Imperial Japanese Army for use as coastal artillery; one of her main gun turrets was installed near Busan, Korea, in 1930 and another on Tsushima Island in 1933.
-The rest of her guns were placed in reserve and ultimately scrapped in 1943.
+Its guns were turned over to the Imperial Japanese Army for use as coastal artillery; one of its main gun turrets was installed near Busan, Korea, in 1930 and another on Tsushima Island in 1933.
+The rest of its guns were placed in reserve and ultimately scrapped in 1943.

 Tosa remained in Kure until mid-1924.
-Stricken on 1 April 1924, the ship—with her hull virtually finished—was designated for use in testing the effectiveness of shells and torpedoes against its armor arrangements.
+Stricken on 1 April 1924, the ship—with its hull virtually finished—was designated for use in testing the effectiveness of shells and torpedoes against its armor arrangements.
 As a result, in June 1924 the navy's gunnery school took possession of the hull and prepared it for testing.